itaybaror/PharmAI/README.md

 # To build the image run the following command

-docker build -t PharmAI .
+docker build -t pharmai .

 # To run the container run the following command